Real-Time Privacy-Preserving Data Release for Smart Meters: Discussion and Concluding Remarks

-In this paper, we proposed to measure the privacy based on Directed Information (DI) between the sensitive time series and its inference by a potential attacker optimized for that task.
-DI captures the causal time dependencies present in the time series data and its processing.
-Unlike previous approaches, we impose no explicit assumption on the statistics or distributions of the involved random variables.
-We believe that this data-driven approach can provide a more accurate assessment of the information leakage in practice than purely theoretical studies based on worst-case assumptions.
+\item We proposed to measure the privacy based on the DI between the sensitive time series and its inference by a potential attacker optimized for the dedicated task.
+This captures the causal time dependencies present in the time series data and its sequential processing.
+For the sake of computational tractability, we propose an upper bound to the DI which leads to our training objective.
+Then, using Fano's inequality, it was shown that this bound can constrain the performance of the optimal (Bayesian) attacker.